 Maximillian Potter is the Editor at Large for Esquire magazine.

-He has written two books.
-He co-wrote of "The Opposite of Woe: My Life in Beer and Politics," the memoir of Colorado Governor John Hickenlooper, published in May 2016 by Penguin Press, and he authored "Shadows in the Vineyard: The True Story of the Plot to Poison The World's Greatest Wine," published in July 2014.
+Potter has written two books: "The Opposite of Woe: My Life in Beer and Politics," the memoir of Colorado Governor and Democratic Presidential Candidate John Hickenlooper, published in May 2016; and "Shadows in the Vineyard: The True Story of the Plot to Poison The World's Greatest Wine," published in July 2014.
 "Shadows" began as an article for Vanity Fair magazine.

-Potter has served as the Senior Media Adviser & Speechwriter to Gov. Hickenlooper and worked as a Media Strategist for pubic and private sector organizations.
+Before working on Hickenlooper’s memoir, Potter served as the Senior Media Adviser & an award-winning speechwriter to the governor, and since has consulted as a media strategist for pubic and private sector organizations.

 From 2004 to 2013, while he was Executive Editor of 5280, Denver's city magazine, it emerged as a city magazine of national interest, and was a finalist for the National Magazine Award—the most prestigious prize in magazine journalism—six times.
 Two of those National Magazine Award nominations were for stories Potter wrote.
 Folio, trade publication of the magazine industry, described Potter as a "Publishing Innovator to Watch."

-His writing has received accolades including the Military Reporters & Editors First Place and the Silver Gavel—the American Bar Association's highest recognition for legal reporting.
+His writing has received accolades including the Military Reporters & Editors First Place and the Silver Gavel—the American Bar Association's highest recognition for legal reporting—and he was a finalist for a GLAAD Award.
 Judges for the Michael Kelly Award described his work as "beautifully written, ambitious in intent, and-most of all—fearless in pursuit of truth."
 His writing has been included in several "Best American" anthologies; most recently, "Next Wave: America's New Generation of Great Literary Journalists."